-The hypothetical project in consideration is aimed at intends to provideing more efficient thermal appliances for non-renewable biomass by introducing more energy efficient biomass-fired cookstoves in India.
-The project developer aims to install mudbrickmudbrick cookstoves in individual households thereby replacing the traditional three-stone fired stoves, thereby-leading to a reduction in indoor pollution and GHG emissions-created during cooking on the latter.
-The project is a small-scale project activity that follows AMS.II.G which is a CDM approved small-scale methodology, also eligible to be applied under The-Gold Standard Certification for the Global Goals.
+The hypothetical project intends to provide more efficient thermal appliances for non-renewable biomass by introducing more energy efficient biomass-fired cookstoves in India.
+The project developer aims to install mudbrick cookstoves in individual households thereby replacing the traditional three-stone fired stoves, leading to a reduction in indoor pollution and GHG emissions.
+The project is a small-scale project activity that follows AMS.II.G which is a CDM approved small-scale methodology, also eligible to be applied under Gold Standard for the Global Goals.